 Outline of topics and format

-- Topic 7: Continuous Improvement and Course Management Strategies (Online)
+- Module H: Continuous Improvement and Course Management Strategies (Online)

 Participants who successfully complete the program will, upon request, receive a certificate of completion signed by the WMU Provost.
 To earn a certificate all participants must complete all deliverable requirements of the eTeaching Endorsement program.